- The 2021 IEEE Autonomous Driving AI Test Challenge

 The challenge consists of two phases:

-videos, documents, and online Q&A sessions will be delivered to the teams so that the
+1. Training and team selection.
+During this phase, training materials including tutorial videos, documents, and online Q&A sessions will be delivered to the teams so that the teams will get familiar with LGSVL simulator.

 Available training materials:

-Two Q&A / demo sessions details
+Two Q&A / demo sessions

 2. Competition.
-During this phase, teams use the traffic accident/crash database to create scenarios, automation scripts,
+During this phase, teams use the traffic accident/crash database to create scenarios, automation scripts, and UI and submit them for evaluation.

 1. Form a team and make your challenge registration via specified challenge platform.
-Each
+Each team can have up to 6 members.

 2. Attend challenge training sessions

 3. Work and submit the first phase deliverable.
-Each team needs to work on deliverable #1 and submit the following
+Each team needs to work on deliverable #1 and submit the following artifacts to the submission folder for each team in the given challenge submission link.

--- Scenarios and associated scripts
+- Scenarios and scripts

 4. Work and submit the second phase deliverable.
-Each team needs to work on deliverable #2 and submit your challenge project artifacts
+Each team needs to work on deliverable #2 and submit your challenge project artifacts to the submission folder for each team in the given challenge submission link.

 5. Final challenge demo and evaluation for selected final teams (for the selected final teams).